 3. More systemic roadblocks ahead.

-However, plenty of distributors are on the lookout for more quality flower and farms with which to do business, said Lauren Fraser, spokeswoman for the Cannabis Distribution Association.
+However, plenty of distributors are on the lookout for more quality flower and farms with which to do business, said Lauren Fraser, executive director of the Cannabis Distribution Association.

 And some are already working with farmers in Trinity, including Flow Kana, Rise Logistics, Pacific Crest Distribution, 12/12 Distribution and Legion of Bloom.